glentner/SLiPy/README.md

-# AstroPython
+# SLiPy

-#### A Computational Astronomy Package for Python 3
+#### A Spectroscopy and astrophysical Library for Python 3

-This is a Python package containing modules I've developed to speed up my work flow.
-It mostly just contains functions for doing spectroscopy.
-It will continue to be developed.
-I'm sharing it in the hope that others may find it helpful.
+This Python package is an expanding code base for doing computational astronomy, particularly spectroscopy.
+It contains both a *Spectrum* class for handling spectra as objects (with +, -, \*, /, etc... operations defined) and a growing suite of analysis tools.

 **Dependencies:** Python 3.x, astropy, matplotlib, numpy, scipy